 Get Started HK will first provide you with a written resolution to execute, and data will be filed in the government record.
-If you are using our incorporation package, then you can use the business or virtual office address right after your company is successfully registered.
+If you are using our incorporation package, you can use the business or virtual office address right after your company is successfully registered.

 Can I put the virtual address or office address in my name card, letterhead or website?

 Yes, you can put the virtual address in your name card, letterhead, and website.
 However, we will not be able to greet your customers on your behalf.
-The address is for registration and mailing purposes only.
+The address is for business registration and mailing purposes only.

 What if I want to change my address in the future?

 If you rent your own office in the future, you can always change the registered office address listed in the incorporation documents.
 Company owners must inform both the Companies Registry and the Inland Revenue Department.
 If you want us to prepare the reports for you to switch away, our fee is HK$1,000.

 Our Tips on Choosing a Reputable Business Office Address Provider

 1. Are they licensed?
 In Hong Kong, a company needs to be a TCSP licensee if they provide address services.
 You can confirm this by asking for their license number and checking the database of Companies Registry.
 Don’t search for the company name; search for the license number.
 Scammers can easily replicate a company name.
 Our TCSP license no. is TC000807.

 2. Online Reviews.
 Some firms are TSCP license holders, but you can see a bunch of negative reviews of their service.
 You should first check out the company Google and Facebook review before making your decision.
 Generally speaking, you should only choose a company with legitimate positive Google reviews.